 Characters and Casting

-You would be hard pushed to find someone who could not name you a central character from Star Wars.
+You would be hard pushed to find someone who could not name you a central character from A New Hope.
 I remember nearly exploding with rage when a close friend admitted to me that he had never seen the Star Wars films.
 While I questioned how he had actually spent his childhood (not interested in Star Wars) it occurred to me that perhaps there are some people who genuinely aren’t that phased by the films…though I find this hard to believe, particularly if you are a male!

 Anyway, the casting of the film is pretty eclectic.
 We have the authority of Sir Alec Guinness as the wise old hermit Obi Wan Kenobi.
-Possibly my favourite character in the Star Wars, Guinness exudes charm, warmth and wisdom through his careful delivery of the lines and even through his eyes, which have that look of a man who has seen the world.
+Possibly my favourite character in the A New Hope, Guinness exudes charm, warmth and wisdom through his careful delivery of the lines and even through his eyes, which have that look of a man who has seen the world.
 I always found solace in Kenobi because he comes across that grandfatherly type who you can trust in.
 The relationship he has with Luke Skywalker definitely stirs feelings of grandfather and grandchild, as the two gradually bond.
-When Kenobi passes on Anakin Skywalker’s old lightsabre to Luke, this struck me as a particularly grandfatherly kind of moment (you know the kind where a grandparent digs a treasure out of a box and announces they have been keeping something special for you.)
+When Kenobi passes on Anakin Skywalker’s old lightsabre to Luke, this struck me as a particularly grandfatherly kind of moment (you know the kind where a grandparent digs a treasure out of a box and announces they have been keeping something special for you).

 Mark Hamill plays Luke with an understated charm and while he might not have the gravitas of the likes of Guinness, Cushing or even Ford, what he does bring is a certain sort of untapped energy and potential.
 This is perfect because that is essentially what the character of Luke Skywalker is all about.
 I have read reviews where Hamill’s acting has been criticised.
 What you have to remember is that he is not playing out Shakespeare or trying to out-act his peers, he is the relative newbie who is cutting his teeth, so if any lines are delivered without the right amount of conviction, then it is because the character of Luke is weary, learning and out of his depth, not Hamill.